 Advantages of Robotic Painting

 Industrial robots have been used to automate painting applications since the early 1980s when they were first introduced to the automotive industry.
 Since then, painting robots have expanded to other industries including the aerospace, electronics, and glass industries.
-A typical painting robot consists of six axes allowing them to operate in similar motions as humans.
+A typical painting robotic manipulator consists of six axes allowing them to operate in similar motions as humans.
 The FANUC Paintmate 200ia/5L is specifically designed for painting automation.
-In addition to paint, painting robots can be used to apply other types of coatings including water resistant coatings, anti-fog coatings, and anti-bacterial coatings.
+In addition to paint, painting industrial robot arms can be used to apply other types of coatings including water resistant coatings, anti-fog coatings, and anti-bacterial coatings.